Wisconsin Property Division Laws

 What are the steps in the process of property division?

 The first step in property division in divorce is to identify all the assets.
 Then, make sure you identify what is marital property and what is separate property.
-Third, determine how much each asset is worth.
+Third, determining market value often requires neutral third parties through appraisals and expert valuations for assets like real estate, businesses, or specialized holdings.
 Finally, decide who gets what and distribute the assets.

 What are marital property rights in Wisconsin?